 The Garage sale check out is a great way to organize the money.
 If you have more than one person just assign one person (for the whole sale, and maybe a sub for bathroom breaks) The Garage Sale calculator will keep track of how much the overall sale made as well as each person.
-That way you don't have to worry about people telling you they paid the other person.
-Those that are not working as the cashier, can help bag items as well as leaves room for them to haggle with customers interested in their items.
+Not to mention streamlines any confusion that may happen when holding a multi person sale, nor people telling you they paid the other person.
+Those that are not working as the cashier, can haggle with the customers as well as bag Items..

 (This may also be good for Consignment shops or at least those just starting out.)"

 Sort out Jobs for yourselves.

 - I suggest assigning one person (if there are more than one) to be the 'cashier'.
 (Not only did my sale have a few people say they paid someone else, but the person in the video below had the same problem.

 - Download the 'Garage Sale Checkout' app on your Smartphone or tablet (I know its available for Kindle) With this app you can include up to 10 names and at the end of the day you see how much the sale made overall, as well as how much each person made from their items so you can give the proper amount of cash to all.

 - Show one person how to use the app for when you need a bathroom break.
 This way in case you are a little longer than you expect, you won't lose the sale and it will be recorded.